What is a wireless mesh network (WMN)?

-Compared to traditional Wi-Fi routers, advantages of wireless mesh networks include the following:
+Compared to traditional Wi-Fi routers, wireless mesh networks offer the following advantages:

-- requires only one node in the network to be physically wired for internet connection;
+- They require only one node in the network to be physically wired for internet connection.

-- provides collaborative, redundant backup technology, which ensures data security in the event of disk failure;
+- They provide collaborative, redundant backup technology, which ensures data security in the event of disk failure.

-- is able to be configured dynamically for speed;
+- They can be configured dynamically for speed.

-- offers increased reliability, as each node is connected to several other nodes and, if one drops out of the network, its neighbors simply find another route;
+- They offer increased reliability, as each node is connected to several other nodes.
+If one node drops out of the network, its neighbors simply find another route.

-- is scalable, as it is typically easy to add nodes to the network; and
+- They are scalable, as it's typically easy to add nodes to the network.

 Disadvantages of wireless mesh networks